 Inserts are either “soft” armor or “hard” armor based on the level of protection they afford the wearer.
 The levels of armor insert protection are classified in the US according to the National Institute of Justice (NIJ) 0101.06 regulation.
 The ratings are Level II, Level IIIA, Level III, and Level IV.
 There are also III+ and SRT plates which stand for special rifle threat; these two options are not subject to the NIJ 0101.06 standards yet.
 Level II and Level IIIA are protection against handgun rounds.

 The other levels protect against the same handgun rounds plus rifle rounds.
 Level IV is a special case ceramic insert that specifically protects against.
 30-06 armor piercing rounds and other armor piercing rounds.
 These inserts can go inside various plate carriers and backpacks.
 But mostly they are carried inside a plate carrier.
 The plate carrier is a fabric vest type holder for body armor inserts.

 Don’t be alarmed by the work fabric.
 Modern plate carriers are tough, durable Nylon based fabrics like Cordura 500D or 1000d nylon, it can be made out of different cheaper material but the US made Cordura Nylon is a top shelf material for this type of application.

-Prime Armor using Cordura 500d and 1000d for all our nylon products from mag pouches, duty belts, battle belts, plate carrier, chest rigs and other tactical accessories.
+Prime Armor uses Cordura 500d and 1000d for all our nylon products from mag pouches, duty belts, battle belts, plate carriers, chest rigs and other tactical accessories.

 The plate carriers themselves do not offer any ballistic protection but they must be tough because they form an integral part of the overall body armor protection.
 But, with the plate carriers being Nylon based fabric, it means there are many color options available.
 Choosing a plate carrier color can be almost as daunting as selecting the right body armor to start with.
 This article will offer some considerations when selecting plate carrier color.